 Submit Your Website Through Google Search Console

 The fastest and surest way to submit your website to Google is through a free tool called Google Search Console.
+All SEO companies use this tool and this article will walk you through the process of using it to submit your website and new pages to Google.

 Whether you have a brand-new website or you’ve simply added a new page that you want Google to know about, Search Console will make submitting your website easy.